Skip to main content

 Letter of Inquiry and Application

-Applying for a Cooper Grant or a Promise Grant for 2024-25 or 2025-26 begins with submitting a short Letter of Inquiry (LOI).
+Applying for a Cooper Grant or a Promise Grant for 2025-26 or 2026-27 begins with submitting a short Letter of Inquiry (LOI).
 This gives each applicant the opportunity to present a brief, focused summary of topic(s) which the proposed event(s) will engage the Swarthmore College community, and in what way(s) the proposed guest(s) will enrich the academic work of Swarthmore College.
-Upon acceptance of the LOI, applicants will be invited to submit an application including details on specific activities, space and technical needs, budget requirements, etc. This year’s deadline for a Letter of Inquiry will be February 2, 2024 with full applications due from those selected to apply by March 20, 2024.
+Upon acceptance of the LOI, applicants will be invited to submit an application including details on specific activities, space and technical needs, budget requirements, etc. This coming year’s deadline for a Letter of Inquiry will be in early February 2025 with full applications due from those selected to apply by sometime in March 2025.

 Today the Cooper Committee awards three distinct grants: